ClancyLab/squid/README.rst

     # As we plan to get orca/4.2.0, we need openmpi/3.1.4
     openmpi_installer(program_folder, "3.1.4", module_folder)

-5. Note, because you may want some programs for others, it is recommended that you first setup openmpi, as above, then return to install the others.
+7. Note, because you may want some programs for others, it is recommended that you first setup openmpi, as above, then return to install the others.
 This requires that you also load the openmpi module before compiling the next programs.

+..code-block:: python

     import os
     from squid.installers import *